KasperKnop/WEB2/04 Assignment 1/README.md

 There are no requirements for the styling of the games.

 Thoroughly test your games, verifying that they have identical behavior and work as intended.
-Submit the assignment as **two html files** (oo.html & fun.html) on itslearning, alone or in groups of 2-4.
+Submit the assignment as **two html files** (oo.html & fun.html with embedded script and style tags) on itslearning, alone or in groups of 2-4.
 The assignment is evaluated on an approved/not approved basis.
 It must be approved in order to attend the course exam.

 **Evaluation criteria:**